 I have been writing about the process of crowd-solving over the past year as SeaFreight Labs has served as Project Advisor to World Vision for their recent open innovation efforts.
-Today I have great satisfaction in announcing that the process delivered 3 winners to a very difficult problem – affordable sanitation for poor families[i].
+Today I have great satisfaction in announcing that the process delivered 3 winners to a very difficult problem – affordable sanitation for poor families[see footnote i below].
 Costs to run the challenge were low and the entire crowd-solving process took significantly less than one year.

 The speed and effort to run a crowd-solving project is so impressive because organizations like the Bill & Melinda Gates Foundation have invested large sums of money into water, sanitation & hygiene and have made it a focus area.
 The Gates Foundation has funded a ten-year effort called “Reinvent the Toilet Challenge” that has developed new sanitation technology with global partners but the solutions are not suitable for the poorest of the poor.

 Enter World Vision.
 Aside from properly dealing with human waste, the World Vision challenge requested solutions that would cost less than US$45 to implement for a rural family.
 This low price point would provide the opportunity for even the poorest family to implement the solution, thereby dramatically improving the health and safety of their family while extending sanitation broadly throughout entire communities.

 Before the challenge was launched, there was no guarantee that anyone would be able to propose such an inexpensive solution.
 If well-funded global organizations like the Gates Foundation were not designing inexpensive solutions, perhaps such solutions would not exist.
 However, the ‘Global Crowd’ that is accessed via crowd-solving tapped into expertise around the world and delivered numerous innovative ideas at the desired price point.
 After a global judging process, World Vision selected three of the best for a monetary prize and for field testing during their fiscal 2022, which begins in October 2021.